ibnlanre/portal/README.md

 `@ibnlanre/portal` distinguishes between two main types of stores, created automatically based on the initial state you provide:

 1.  **Primitive Store**: Manages a single, primitive value (e.g., a string, number, boolean, null, or undefined).
+At times, it can also manage a single object as a primitive-like store, where the entire object is treated as a single value.

+    - **Example**: A store holding a user's name as a string or a count as a number.
+    - Primitive stores provide methods to get the current value, set a new value, and subscribe to changes.

 2.  **Composite Store**: Manages an object, enabling nested state structures.
 Each property in a composite store's initial object can itself become a store instance (either primitive or composite), allowing for granular state management and access.

+    - **Example**: A store holding user details, where each property (like `name`, `email`, `address`) can be accessed and updated independently.
+    - Composite stores provide methods to get the current state, set new values for specific properties, and subscribe to changes at any level of the nested structure.

 Both store types share a consistent API for getting, setting, and subscribing to state.